-The rectangle is a simple technical analysis pattern that forms when parallel support and resistance levels cover the price at the top and at the bottom.
-You’ll often find this pattern during consolidation in trending markets.
+The rectangle pattern forms when parallel support and resistance levels cover the price at the top and at the bottom.
+You'll often find this pattern during consolidation in trending markets.

-The price bounces within the support and resistance levels until it breaks out at the top or at the bottom, the top or the bottom, depending on the preceding trend.
+First, let's see what happens when a rectangle pattern forms: the price bounces within the support and resistance levels until it breaks out at the top or the bottom, depending on the preceding trend.

 There are two types of rectangle patterns: bullish and bearish.